 In retrospect, Dasch’s lenient behavior with Seaman Cullen on the night of the landing evidenced his lack of loyalty to the Nazis.
 Modern historians, however, question how long he intended to defect and betray the team.

-However, the actions of the group as a whole demonstrate either an ineptitude for the mission or voluntary sabotage of their own operation.
-From the comfort of five-star hotels, the teams planned their mission between fine dining at restaurants and shopping trips to the same Jewish-owned department stores they planned to blow up.
+However, the actions of the group as a whole demonstrate either an ineptitude for the mission or voluntary sabotage of the operation.
+From the comfort of five-star hotels, the teams planned Operation Pastorius between fine dining at restaurants and shopping trips to the same Jewish-owned department stores they planned to blow up.

 Many experts believe that Dasch had intended to defect to America all the way along.
 Upon both teams’ arrival in Cincinnati, Dasch made his intentions known.
 He invited Team One’s most devout member, Ernst Burger, into his hotel room to include him in his plans to go to the FBI.